|

-The Judgment Seat of Christ By Arlen L. Chitwood
+Judgment Seat of Christ

-Chapter 10
+Chapter 11

 Seated on the Throne

-To him who overcomes I will grant to sit with Me on My throne, as I also overcame and sat down with my Father on His throne (Revelation 3:21).
+To him who overcomes I will grant to sit with Me on My throne as I also overcame and sat down with my Father on His throne.
+(Revelation 3:21)

 The first thing that a person must get fixed in his mind when studying the message to the church in Laodicea is the fact that the Spirit of God is addressing Christians.
 The unsaved are not in view at all; they cannot be in view.
 The message is to a church (vv.
 14-22), and the New Testament knows nothing about unsaved people having a part in the formation of a church.

 Thus it is with the structure of each of the other six messages to the six churches preceding the message to the church in Laodicea.
-In this respect, the Church in Laodicea is no different than the church in Philadelphia, or any of the other churches.
+In this respect, the church in Laodicea is no different than the church in Philadelphia, or any of the other churches.
 All seven messages are to Christians, to those “in Christ”; and all have to do with works, resulting in Christians overcoming or being overcome.

-Too many people deal with certain acute problems that arise in the Christian life in a rather loose manner.
-When, for example, sin manifests itself in the life of an individual claiming to be a Christian, one of the most common ways to deal with the matter is to begin questioning the person’s salvation.
-The thought usually centers around the premise that if a person is saved he will follow a certain course of action; and if he doesn’t follow this course of action, his conduct reveals that he was never really saved in the first place.
+Too many people deal with certain problems that arise in the Christian life in a rather loose manner.
+When, for example, sin manifests itself in the life of an individual claiming to be a Christian, one of the most common ways that other Christians often deal with the matter is to begin questioning the person’s salvation.

-Such a thought, however, is completely contrary to any Scriptural teaching on salvation by grace through faith.
+This type of thinking though is completely contrary to any Scriptural teaching on salvation by grace through faith.
 It is a corruption of the pure gospel of the grace of God, for works have been introduced into a realm where works cannot exist (cf. Ephesians 2:8, 9; Romans 11:6).

-A person can no more show by his works that he has been saved than he can perform works to be saved in the first place.
-Works cannot enter in after any fashion, either preceding or following the time one is saved.
-An individual cannot perform works to be saved, he cannot perform works to stay saved, and he cannot perform works to show that he has been saved.
-Salvation is by grace through faith apart from works, and it must forever so remain.
-As in Jonah 2:9, “Salvation is of the Lord” (cf. Ephesians 2:8, 9; Titus 3:5).
+A person can no more show by his works (any type of actions on his part) that he has been saved than he can perform works to be saved in the first place.
+Works cannot enter after any fashion, either preceding or following the time one is saved.

 These Christians had been called into existence with the things of the coming age in view; but they, instead, prostituted their high calling through their intimate association with the things of this present age, the present world system under Satan.
-And it is the One who made this calling possible, through His sacrifice on Calvary, who is associated with sickness in the respect that it is set forth in this passage.
+And it is the One who made this calling possible, by and through His sacrifice on Calvary, who is associated with sickness in the respect that it is set forth in this passage.

-Being vomited out of the stomach has no reference to eternal verities, for such are not in view.
-The message is to those who already possess eternal life, and it is life for the coming age alone that is in view.
 The scene in these verses anticipates the judgment seat of Christ, with Christians standing naked and ashamed in the presence of Christ (v.
 18).
 Such Christians will be rejected for positions with Christ on the throne, with the attitude that Christ exhibits toward their revealed works expressed in very vivid language.

-However, there is another side to the picture presented in these verses.
-Despite the attitude of such Christians as set forth in the message to the church in Laodicea, Christ still extends an invitation for them to “repent.”
-They have forsaken Him, but He has not forsaken them.
 Christ still holds out before them proffered crowns, necessary for positions on the throne with Him in the coming day.
-It is not too late for them to buy “gold tried in the fire” (that they might be rich), clothe themselves in “white raiment” (that the shame of their nakedness might not be manifested), and anoint their “eyes with eye salve” (that they might see).
+It is not too late for them to buy “gold tried in the fire” (that they might be rich), clothe themselves in “white garments” (that the shame of their nakedness might not be manifested), and anoint their “eyes with eye salve” (that they might see).

 Christ stands at the door of the lukewarm Church of today and knocks, as He stood at the door of the Laodicean church in Revelation chapter three after the same fashion; and the invitation is to the individual Christian within the Church — whether in the Laodicean church then, or the Laodicean Church of today — is the same:

-“…if anyone hears my voice and opens the door, I will come in to him [not come into that individual, but come inside the Church to that individual], and will dine with him, and he with Me” (v.
+. . . if anyone hears my voice and opens the door, I will come in to him [not come into that individual, but come inside the Church to that individual], and will dine with him, and he with Me. (v.
 20b; cf. vv.
-18, 19).
+18, 19)

 The End, Goal

-The present dispensation will one day be brought to an end, and Scripture presents the Church at the termination of this dispensation in a dual fashion.
-The messages to the churches in Philadelphia and Laodicea present these two facets within Christendom, forming God’s own commentary concerning the concluding period of Church history, with the Church in Laodicea becoming more and more prominent as the age nears its completion.
-There will always be faithful Christians, extending right on up to the time of the rapture; but Christendom, by large — the Church as a whole, foreshadowed by the church in Laodicea — through an unholy alliance with the world, will have prostituted its high calling by the end of the dispensation.
+The present dispensation will one day end, be brought to a close; and Scripture presents the Church at the termination of this dispensation in a dual fashion.
+The messages to the churches in Philadelphia and Laodicea present these two facets within Christendom, forming God’s own commentary concerning the concluding period of Church history, with the church in Laodicea becoming more and more prominent as the age nears its completion.

 1) Beginning and Working of the Matter in History

-“Leaven” in Scripture has to do with that which is evil, vile, corrupt: The Israelites, immediately following the Passover, were told to “put away leaven” out of their houses (Exodus 12:14-20); Jesus told His disciples to “beware of the leaven of the Pharisees and of the Sadducees” (Matthew 16:6); and Christians are told, “Purge out therefore the old leaven” (1 Corinthians 5:7), with an allusion made in the following verse (v.
+“Leaven” in Scripture has to do with that which is evil, vile, corrupt: the Israelites, immediately following the Passover, were told to “put away leaven” out of their houses (Exodus 12:14-20); Jesus told His disciples to “beware of the leaven of the Pharisees and of the Sadducees” (Matthew 16:6); and Christians are told, “Purge out therefore the old leaven” (1 Corinthians 5:7), with an allusion made in the following verse (v.
 8) to the feast of unleavened bread in Exodus chapter twelve (showing a type-antitype arrangement of the teaching set forth).

 Leaven actually works best in a place where the temperature is not too hot or too cold, and the lukewarm state of the Laodicean church points to ideal conditions after this fashion.
 The leaven, after many centuries of deteriorating work, will be brought into the advanced stages of its action and do its most damaging work within the lukewarm confines of the Laodicean Church near the end of the dispensation.

-The working of this leaven will be so complete that the question is asked in Luke 18:8, “…when the Son of Man comes, will He really find faith [‘the faith’] on the earth?”
+The working of this leaven will be so complete that the question is asked in Luke 18:8, “. . . when the Son of Man comes, will He really find faith [the faith] on the earth?”
 The response to the question, designated by the wording in the Greek text, is negative.
 The Son of Man will not find “the faith” upon the earth when He returns.
 Rather, He will find conditions as depicted in Revelation 3:14ff.

 “The faith” in Luke 18:8 can only be synonymous with faith exhibited by Christians in passages such as 1Timothy 6:12 and Jude 3.
 It is a faith in connection with laying hold on eternal life [life for the age] in 1 Timothy and a faith in opposition to the great apostasy of the latter days in Jude.
 This is the faith destroyed by the working of the leaven within the lukewarm confines of the Laodicean church, producing the conditions described as “wretched, and miserable, and poor, and blind, and naked.”